laurennichols/ggplot2_workshop/README.md

 # ggplot_overview
-Materials designed for a introductory ggplot2 workshop
+Materials designed for an introductory ggplot2 workshop at Duke University